mymorkkis/guess-who-react/README.md

 ## Description
 One player version of Guess Who.
 Play against the best score and try and guess who's the top of Cohort 7 in the least guesses possible.
 Weekend assignment while at CodeClan using ES2015 and React.

+## Browsers
+Best enjoyed on Google Chrome.
+Also tested on Opera and Firefox.

 ## Setup Instructions
 Clone repository using git clone `https://github.com/mv86/guess-who-react`